afonari/afonari.github.io/resume.md

 ---

 # Alexandr Fonari

-Graduate Student, Department of Chemistry, Georgia Institute of Technology, Atlanta, GA, 30332-0400.
+Graduate Student, Department of Chemistry, Georgia Institute of Technology,
+Atlanta, GA, 30332-0400.
-Email: firstname.lastname@gatech.edu; Website: http://alexandr-fonari.github.io
+Email: firstname.lastname@gatech.edu; Website: alexandr-fonari.github.io

+I develop software to solve scientific problems.
+I have more than five years of experience with Perl, Python and Fortran languages.
+I use HPC technologies like OpenMPI and GlobalArrays on a day-by-day basis.
+My scientific expertise includes: Condensed Matter Physics, Simulation of the Electronic Devices, Software Developing.

+I have made contributions to quantum chemistry and condensed matter software packages: NWChem (5M lines) and Quantum Espresso (500K lines).
+I have implemented effective mass calculator for the semiconducting materials using Python and Fortran.
+I have 10+ peer reviewed articles either published or in preparation.

+I am looking for a full-time internship for 3-6 months at a National Lab or Research/Software company.

-## EDUCATION:
+## Education:

  * Ph.
 D. Chemistry from Georgia Institute of Technology (2011 - *2016*).
  * M. Sc.
 Chemistry from  New Mexico Highlands University (2009 - 2011).
 GPA: 3.88/4.00.
  Thesis: *X-Ray Diffraction and Computational Studies of Materials for Photonics and Electronic Applications*.
  * B. Sc.
 Physics from Moldova State University (2006 - 2009).
 GPA: 8.4/10.
  Thesis: *Theoretical Investigations of Crossover Effects in Fe(II) Ions*.

-## RESEARCH EXPERIENCE:

- * Georgia Institute of Technology:
-    - Theoretical investigation of the charge transport in organic single-crystal field effect transistors (SC-OFET).
-    - Evaluation of the importance of the electron-phonon coupling for transport characteristics.
- * New Mexico Highlands University (2006 - 2009):
-    - Single crystal X-ray diffraction (XRD) studies of organic, organometallic compounds, and metal-organic frameworks.
-    - High resolution XRD investigations yielding experimental charge-density distribution of organic and organometallic compounds.

-## SKILLS:
+## Peer reviewed articles:

- * Quantum chemistry codes (usage and modification):
-    - NWChem, Gaussian, TURBOMOLE.
- * Condensed matter codes (periodic boundary conditions):
-    - Quantum Espresso, VASP, CRYSTAL.
- * Programming experience (creation and modification of the existing codes):
-    - FORTRAN, Perl, Python.
- * Usage and support of Bruker SMART APEX II three-axial single-crystal diffractometer.
- * Refinement of crystal structures using direct and Patterson methods
- * Modeling disorder of guest and solvent molecules in metal-organic frameworks.

-## PEER-REVIEWED PUBLICATIONS:

 1. 1.
 A. O. El-Ballouli, R. S. Khnayzer, J. C. Khalife, **A. Fonari** *et al.*, *Diarylpyrenes vs. diaryltetrahydropyrenes: Crystal structures, ﬂuorescence, and upconversion photochemistry*, J. Photochem.
 Photobiol.
 A (**2013**): [10.1016/j.jphotochem.2013.07.018](http://dx.doi.org/10.1016/j.jphotochem.2013.07.018)